UMass Minutemen basketball: Matt McCall era 2017–2022

 Shortly after Kellogg was fired, the school announced that Winthrop head coach Pat Kelsey had been hired as the new head coach at UMass.
 However, shortly before the press conference to announce his hiring, Kelsey announced he would not accept the position.
 On March 31, the school announced they had hired Chattanooga head coach Matt McCall.

 McCall's five-year tenure at the school was not successful, and he was fired just before the end of the 2022 season.
 His overall record at UMass finished at 61–82, and the team failed to advance past the conference tournament's quarterfinal round in each of the five seasons.

 Frank Martin era 2022–present

 UMass announced it had hired former University of South Carolina head coach Frank Martin on March 25, 2022.
 In Martin's first season at the helm, the Minutemen finished 15–16 with a 6–12 mark in conference play, but the team improved in his second, finishing with a 20–11 overall record, and a fourth-place conference finish at 11–7.
+Prior to the 2025-26 season, UMass left the Atlantic 10 conference and rejoined the Mid-American Conference (MAC) as a full member.